theonlywilll/fe15routeswap/README.md

 ### 2. Patching the files

 Now, you can choose if you want to patch the files manually or use the automatic patcher.
-It is extremely recommended to use the automatic patcher provided, but both options are available.
+It's extremely recommended to use the automatic patcher provided, but both options are available.

 Download the patcher and IPS files here, you will need it: